Discretely shrinking targets in moduli space: Introduction

 \begin{theorem} Let $\mu$ be any ergodic, $G = \SL(2,\R)$--invariant, probability measure on $\udiff$.
 Let $\tar_1 \supset \tar_2 \supset \dotsb$ be a nested family $\targs$ of $\mu$--measurable spherical subsets $\tar_n\subset \udiff$, and consider the hitting set $\hit_g(\targs) = \Big\{\xi\in \udiff \mid \{n\in \N \mid g_n\xi\in \tar_n\}\text{ is infinite}\Big\}$. \begin{enumerate} \item If $\sum_{n=1}^\infty \mu(\tar_n) < \infty$, then $\mu(\hit_g(\targs)) = 0$. \item If $\sum_{n=1}^\infty \mu(\tar_n) = \infty$, then $\hit_g(\targs)$ has full $\mu$--measure. \item If, moreover, $\{n\mu(\tar_n)\}_{n\in \N}$ is unbounded, then there is a subsequence $n_j$ such that

 \end{enumerate} \end{theorem}

-\begin{remark} There are numerous measures---such as the extensively studied Masur--Veech measures (see \S\ref{sec:invariant_measures}), measures coming from orbit closures, and others besides---to which \Cref{thm:main} applies.
+\begin{remark} There are numerous measures---such as the extensively studied Masur--Veech measures (see \S\ref{sec:invariant_measures}) or measures coming from arbitrary orbit closures---to which \Cref{thm:main} applies.
 Any ergodic measure $\mu$ is in fact supported on one of the subsets $\uad$ or $\uqd$, which are both preserved by $G$.
 We have opted to work with their disjoint union $\udiff$ simply to economize on notation. \end{remark}

 \begin{remark} A random sequence $\xi_1,\dotsc,\xi_n$ would land in a measurable subset $B$ approximately $n\mu(B)$ times; thus the conclusion of \Cref{thm:main}.\ref{maincase:unbounded} says there is a subsequence of targets that are hit asymptotically the correct number of times. \end{remark}